 There are a lot of holidays that we look forward to.
 A lot are excuses for indulging--Christmas, New Years Eve, Canada Day/Fourth of July.
 Thanksgiving is one where the focus is on what we already have.

-The original Pilgrims (one of my ancestors were on the next boatload) celebrated in October 1621 They survived difficult winter with the help of natives.
+The original Pilgrims (one of my ancestors was on the next boatload) celebrated in October 1621 They survived difficult winter with the help of natives.
 90 natives attended the three day feast and 53 (of original 100 Pilgrims ) attended carrying on a religious tradition.

 In 1859 Abraham Lincoln declared Thanksgiving to be the last Thursday in November.
 In 1939 Franklin Roosevelt was confronted with five Thursdays in November.
 He decided to make the official Thanksgiving on the fourth Thursday in November.
 It was during the Depression and he felt merchants could use an extra week for Christmas shopping.
 Up until then it was unacceptable to start any Christmas ads before Thanksgiving.